Tom Chapin

-Tom Chapin (born March 13, 1945) is an American Grammy-winning singer-songwriter, storyteller, actor and Peabody-winning Children's Television host.
+Tom Chapin (born March 13, 1945) is an American singer-songwriter, storyteller, actor and television host.
 Known for his ABC children's show Make-A-Wish and his children's albums, Chapin is also the younger brother of late folk singer/songwriter and humanitarian Harry Chapin.
 A fixture on the American folk music circuit, he has frequently performed with Pete Seeger, Holly Near, Peter Yarrow, Judy Collins, and David Amram.

 Chapin also performs regularly with his brother Steve Chapin, niece Jen Chapin and daughters, Abigail and Lily aka The Chapin Sisters and The Harry Chapin band billed as The Chapin Family.
 He sits on the board of Why Hunger, his late brother Harry's food justice organization.

 Early life

-Chapin is the son of acclaimed jazz drummer Jim Chapin and Elspeth Burke, a textile artist and the daughter of literary critic Kenneth Burke.
-His paternal grandfather was artist/illustrator James Ormsbee Chapin, whose work appeared on multiple Time magazine covers and is included in the permanent collections of many American museums, including The Art Institute of Chicago.
-Born in Charlotte, North Carolina, Tom Chapin was raised in a household of creative people in Brooklyn Heights and Greenwich Village, New York, along with his brothers Steve Chapin and Harry Chapin.
+Chapin is the son of jazz drummer Jim Chapin and Elspeth Burke, a textile artist and the daughter of literary critic Kenneth Burke.
+His paternal grandfather was artist/illustrator James Ormsbee Chapin.
+Born in Charlotte, North Carolina, Tom Chapin was raised in Brooklyn Heights and Greenwich Village, New York, along with his brothers Steve Chapin and Harry Chapin.

 As children, he and his brother Steve sang in the Grace Episcopal Church choir.
 During the 1960s folk revival, inspired by Pete Seeger and The Weavers, he and his brothers Harry and Steve Chapin started performing together as teenagers, calling themselves The Chapin Brothers.
 They performed at The Bitter End and other Greenwich Village folk clubs.
 In 1965, they appeared on The Merv Griffin Show with their dad on drums.
 The following year they released their album "Chapin Music!"

-Chapin attended Brooklyn Technical High School and State University of New York at Plattsburgh, where he had a notable college basketball career before he graduated in 1966.
+Chapin attended Brooklyn Technical High School and State University of New York at Plattsburgh, where he had a college basketball career before he graduated in 1966.
 A member of the school's 1,000 Point Club, he is also an inductee of the Plattsburgh State Athletic Hall of Fame.